MDC-LOADS/CED-DB/README.md

 CED-DB> exit
 ```

-Since the commands of CED-DB and IoTDB are the same, for more information about the commands supported by IoTDB SQL, see the [IoTDB User Guide](https://iotdb.apache.org/zh/UserGuide/Master/QuickStart/QuickStart.html).
+Since CED-DB uses the same commands as IoTDB, for more information about IoTDB SQL-supported commands, please refer to the [IoTDB User Guide](https://iotdb.apache.org/zh/UserGuide/Master/QuickStart/QuickStart.html).

 ### Stop CED-DB

-The server can be stopped with "ctrl-C" or the following script:
+The server can be stopped by pressing `ctrl-C` or by running the following script:

 ```
-> distribution/target/apache-iotdb-1.3.0-SNAPSHOT-confignode-bin/apache-iotdb-1.3.0-SNAPSHOT-confignode-bin/sbin/stop-standalone.sh
+> distribution/target/apache-iotdb-1.3.4-SNAPSHOT-confignode-bin/apache-iotdb-1.3.4-SNAPSHOT-confignode-bin/sbin/stop-standalone.sh
 ```

 # Contact Us

 ### QQ Group

-* MDC CED-DB User Group：973755143
+* MDC CED-DB discussion group: 973755143

-### Wechat Group
+### WeChat Group

-* Add friend: `zcy09120016`, and then we'll invite you to the group.
+* Add `zcy09120016` as a friend, and we will invite you to the group

-# Statement
+# Disclaimer

-* This project was primarily carried out by the Massive Data Computing Lab at Harbin Institute of Technology, with the IoTDB team participating as a collaborator in part of the work.
+* This project is primarily developed by the Massive Data Computing Research Center of Harbin Institute of Technology, with the IoTDB team participating as a collaborator in part of the project work.
-* This project is a research outcome of the Cloud-Edge-End Collaborative Database Management System project.
-* The related outcomes are intended solely for academic research purposes and may not be reproduced or used for commercial purposes without permission.
+* This project is one of the research outcomes of the “Cloud-Edge-Device Collaborative Database Management System” project.
+The related results are for academic research purposes only and may not be reproduced or used for commercial purposes without authorization.